fharris/oke-oidcs-gcp/README.md

-## 1.2 - Create a namespace and a service account for the OKE workloads:
+## 1.2 - Create a namespace and a service account

+Create a namespace and a service account for the OKE workloads:

 ```
 kubectl create ns oke-gcp-ns;